 #2.
 Create compelling content.

-I also walked the group through a few examples of brands that have had success to provide additional insight.
+I also walked through a few examples of brands that have had success to provide additional insight.
 As we reviewed these examples, it was apparent that compelling video content was a correlation to raising brand awareness.
 The videos were not interviews of people, but simply inspiring stories that used B-roll footage and captions to engage the audience.

-The group learned that they didn’t have to use time, money and resources to create original footage for video content.
+You don’t have to use time, money and resources to create original footage for video content.
 They can bring the compelling content their brand wants to share by using existing footage available and creative editing (which can be outsourced).

-You don’t have to limit your brand to video, but make sure that the content you create is compelling and provides value to your target audience no matter what format you choose.
+You also don’t have to limit your brand to video, but make sure that the content you create is compelling and provides value to your target audience no matter what format you choose.